metio/yosql/docs/content/developers/tooling/maven.md

 ## Configuration

 You can configure how YoSQL operates and how the generated code like by using the default Maven configuration mechanism (TODO: add link).
-Take a look at the link:../configuration/index.asciidoc[available configuration options] in order to see what can be configured.
+Take a look at the [available configuration options](../configuration/index.asciidoc) in order to see what can be configured.

 ```xml
 <build>